“Because learning without taking notes is like teaching a snail to breakdance: slow and frustrating.” ― Mario Ortiz Manero

 Plugins in Rust: The Technologies

 Welcome to the “Plugins in Rust” series!
 During the next months I’ll be involved in a project with Tremor, for which I need to implement a Plugin System.
 The goal is to maximize modularity and reduce Rust’s wild compilation times.
-The implementation will end up being done with dynamic loading, but I will cover all the alternatives first to make sure it’s the best approach for my use-case.
-In this first article I will analyze the different ways in which our plugin system may be implemented in Rust.
-Note that I’m no expert in the topic; my objective is to merely collect all the information I’ve found so far and present it as a summary, with enough resources for the reader to learn more on their own and make their own decisions. ...
+The implementation will end up being done with dynamic loading, but I will cover all the alternatives first to make sure it’s the best approach for my use-case. ...

 Optional parameters in Rust